catzy007/catzy007.github.io/blog/posts/2019-11-25-my-journey-to-pcie-or-vga-passtrough-in-kvm/index.md

 If that still won't work, you might need to copy your VBIOS and put that inside the KVM.

 Keep trying and good luck!

 <br><br>
+> Update 13/01/2020
+> Recently i boot into my windows 10 vm and after few second it just freeze, then i find out that kernel `4.15.0-74-generic` was the culprit. after going back to `4.15.0-72-generic`, everything back to normal.

+<br><br>
 Some Sauce